rh-telco-tigers/NetSentinel/post-deployment.md

 ## Post Deployment Steps for Netsentinel
-After setting up the cluster, you need to manually create the following secret:
+After setting up the cluster, you need to manually create the following secret in the **netsentinel** namespace:

-	 {{- if .Values.createAppSecret }}
 	apiVersion: v1
 	kind: Secret
 	metadata: